Wellness products that are good for the environment…

 He even discourages his distributors from pushing new recruits into a mountain of debt by purchasing tons of inventory and training programs.
 I can get behind that.

 How much does Melaleuca cost?
-There’s a one-time membership fee of $29.
+There’s an annual membership fee of $19.
 You also have to buy about $80 in product each month to keep an active membership and qualify for commission.

 Melaleuca health and home products have always been centered around offering environmentally friendly options to everyone.
 Of course, “environmentally friendly” usually comes with a higher price tag.